 Marine life enthusiasts will agree that the Bahamas are one of the world’s best places to spot sharks.
 More than 10 species live in the archipelago, including the iconic tiger shark and hammerhead shark, which divers from all over the world come to encounter on the island’s deep sandbanks.
 Nevertheless, most of the sharks spotted at snorkeling depths are nurse sharks, Caribbean reef sharks, and lemon sharks.

-Southern stingrays are very common in the Bahamas, fed and tamed in some locations.
-Spotted eagle rays, green sea turtles, and hawksbill sea turtles are rarer, but appearances are occasional around the reefs.
+Southern stingrays are very common in the Bahamas, and are fed and tamed in some locations.
+Spotted eagle rays, green sea turtles, and hawksbill sea turtles are rarer, but occasionally make an appearance around the reefs.

 The reef ecosystem of the Bahamas, which is home to the third-largest coral reefs on the planet, is vibrant.
 Hard corals, soft corals and gorgonians abound on the healthiest reefs, attracting around them a whole host of underwater life.